 Ive always had dogs in my life and I was lucky enough to have a dog of my own when I was 6.
 I trained my first dog Daisy a little Jack Russell and we learnt all about agility together.

 Since then I have been lucky enough to train and compete with many other dogs some my own and some other people's.
 After years of begging my parents I was so lucky to get a border collie of my own called Reef.
 Reef and I qualified for and competed at crufts twice and successfully competed at many shows.

 I am a fully qualified agility instructor passing my course with a grade first, which is the highest grade you can achieve, I have been instructing for 6 years.

 Evie is my latest dog.
 She is a Parson Russell Terrier.
-She won't be out competing until 2023 but she is really enjoying all of her foundation training so far.
+She just started competing in March 2023 and has recently won into grade 3.

 Reef is a one in a million dog.
 He competed with me for many years up to grade 7.
 We also competed together at Crufts a couple of times.
 Reef is now retired from competitive agility but still likes to do the occasional training on low heights.

 Loki is a rescue collie from Valgrays Border Collie and Animal Rescue.
 Unfortunately Loki has been diagnosed with Hip Dysplasia meaning he can no longer train for agility but he still loves coming along to watch and support